Tesla Model S Chosen As Dream Car Among Millennials, Men In General

 She added that an example of Tesla’s almost cult following was the fact that so many people were willing to make down payments for the Tesla Model 3.
 It’s a testament that the Musk “gospel” runs deep among his followers, she said.

-According to The Detroit Free Press, most of the people who want to drive Teslas live in the Pacific region, the Northwest and the Southwest.
+According to The Detroit Free Press, most of the people who want to drive Teslas live in the Pacific region, the Northwest, and the Southwest.
 Most of the car owners who want a Mustang live in the Midwest and Southeast.
 Drivers in mountain states chose the Range Rover as their dream car which isn’t surprising.

 Tesla Model S police car in Luxembourg awaits certification for public service use: https://t.co/UBX0tiDA9d pic.twitter.com/3Qdzw6sIP7